Triple Glazing Vs Double Glazing

 Double glazing includes an additional pane and usually has argon gas running through the middle.
 That creates an energy-efficient barrier, reducing heat loss from your windows.

 Triple glazing adds a third layer of glass which again can enhance the efficiency of your home.
 The three layers run parallel to each other and create a thicker barrier to prevent heat loss.
 Additionally, triple glazed windows come a variety of other benefits that you can see below.

-Loss of heat is minimized by adding an extra third pane of glass.
-The U Value of tripled glazed windows is lower than single glazed windows and double glazed windows.
+The U value of a material determines how efficient a material is as an insulator.
+Naturally, by adding an extra third pane of glass, the U value of triple glazed windows is lower than single and double glazed.

 Due to the improved energy-efficiency, less heat escapes through your windows.
 That means your home can stay much warmer throughout the winter months, creating a cosy feeling throughout your home.